sinetris/dev-machine/README.md

 ## Introduction

-This project automates the setup of a development environment for working on Ruby, MongoDB and Redis.
+This project automates the setup of a development environment for working on Ruby, MongoDB, Node.js and Redis.

 ### Note